Heinrich Leutwyler: Career

 In 1965 he got his habilitation in Bern, where he became assistant professor in the same year and full professor in 1969, until his retirement in 2000.

+Leutwyler generalized no-interaction theorem for any number of particles in 1965.

 In 1983/84 he was dean of the Faculty of Sciences.
 Leutwyler spent research visits at the Bell Labs in Murray Hill (1963, 1965), at Caltech in Pasadena (1973/74), and at CERN (1969/70, 1983/84, and 1996).
 Together with Murray Gell-Mann and Harald Fritzsch, Leutwyler was crucially involved in establishing quantum chromodynamics (QCD) as the fundamental theory of strong interactions.
-Together with Jürg Gasser he performed influential work on chiral perturbation theory, an effective field theory describing QCD at low energies, including the Gasser-Leutwyler coefficients of the effective Lagrangian and the determination of current quark masses.
+Together with Jürg Gasser he performed influential work on chiral perturbation theory, an effective field theory describing QCD at low energies, including the Gasser–Leutwyler coefficients of the effective Lagrangian and the determination of current quark masses.

+Honors and awards

-Leutwyler received an honorary doctorate of the Johannes Gutenberg University Mainz (1995), the Humboldt Award (2000), the Pomeranchuk Prize (2011), and the Sakurai Prize (2023).
+Leutwyler received an honorary doctorate of the Johannes Gutenberg University Mainz (1995), the Humboldt Award (2000), the Pomeranchuk Prize (2011), the Sakurai Prize (2023), and the High Energy and Particle Physics Prize by the European Physical Society (2025).

-Personal life

-He is married and has two children.